-Keeping employees on the move can be good for business
+Keeping employees on the move is good for business

 Turnover rates are key indicators

-The average turnover rate for employees in the UK for 2012 was 10.6%, which is an upward trend from the preceding two years.
+The average turnover rate for employees in the UK for 2018 was around 15%, which is an upward trend from 2012 when it was 10.8%.
 This means that more people are moving out of jobs.
 Some might be moving into new jobs and some onto other pursuits.

 The employee turnover rate can be an important indicator for you because it will tell you if your workforce plans are effective.
 To put this at its most basic: if you have recruited people you want to keep, and they are leaving.
 Or if you want people to go, and they are staying; then you have a problem.
 Although you will likely instinctively know what is happening on the ground, determining an optimum employee turnover rate, although not an exact science can be a great way to track your progress.

 According to CIPD (Chartered Institute of Personnel and Development), the way to calculate your employee turnover is:

 (Total number of leavers over the period / Average total number of staff employed) x 100

 I worked with a company with a turnover rate of 4%, significantly lower than the industry average.
 On the face of it seemed great, but the business had too many people who were comfortable, although not particularly performing at their best.
 A friend of mine works in retail, and the employee turnover rate stands at around 16%, which is in line with their recruitment policy for recruiting part-time students and seasonal workers.

 Do they stay or do they go?